Practice in BC Online Seminar

 - Module 2: Professionalism (30 minutes)

 As a professional, there is a responsibility to conduct oneself in a competent and morally responsible manner to ensure the public’s interest is served.
-This module: describes the elements of professionalism, recognizes the primary duties and objectives of the Engineers and Geoscientists BC, understands how to obtain the guidance provided by the association to meet professional obligations, and introduces its regulatory programs.
+This module: describes the elements of professionalism, recognizes the primary duties and objectives of the Engineers and Geoscientists BC, understands how to obtain the guidance provided by the organization to meet professional obligations, and introduces its regulatory programs.

 - Module 3: Quality Management (30 minutes)

 Appropriate quality management practice is key to enabling professionals to meet their professional obligations under the Engineers and Geoscientists Act.
 If the Code of Ethics is the light by which engineers and geoscientists are guided, then Quality Management is the path upon which that light shines.
-This module: recognizes the two levels of influence on Quality Management in the practice of professional engineering and geoscience, outlines the seven Quality Management requirements for practitioners set by the Engineers and Geoscientists Act and the associon’s bylaws, and explains how to access and use the Quality Management Guidelines published by Engineers and Geoscientists BC and the Organizational Quality Management (OQM) Program.
+This module: recognizes the two levels of influence on Quality Management in the practice of professional engineering and geoscience, outlines the seven Quality Management requirements for practitioners set by the Engineers and Geoscientists Act and the organization's bylaws, and explains how to access and use the Quality Management Guidelines published by Engineers and Geoscientists BC and the Organizational Quality Management (OQM) Program.

 - Module 4: Regulatory Compliance (35 minutes)

 It is important to understand what you may be liable for as a professional and how important it is that the public is protected from fraudulent or unqualified engineering or geoscience practice.
-This module will enable participants to: understand the role of Engineers and Geoscientists BC in ensuring that only registered members are eligible to call themselves professional engineers or professional geoscientists (P. Eng. or P. Geo., respectively) and licensees (Eng.L. or Geo.L.) and do professional engineering and geoscience work, and differentiate between civil and statutory liabilities and the professional regulation for which the association is responsible.
+This module will enable participants to: understand the role of Engineers and Geoscientists BC in ensuring that only registered registrants are eligible to call themselves professional engineers or professional geoscientists (P. Eng. or P. Geo., respectively) and licensees (Eng.L. or Geo.L.) and do professional engineering and geoscience work, and differentiate between civil and statutory liabilities and the professional regulation for which the organization is responsible.

 - Module 5: Practice Review (35 minutes)